 Reticulated Python Caging

 The most important aspect of this reptile habitat is that it must safely contain the snake.
 Tight-fitting racks or strong cages with locks are a must.
 Baby reticulated pythons can be kept in shoebox-sized cages or 10-gallon reptile terrariums.
 Adult reticulated pythons can be housed in 2-foot-tall by 3-foot-wide by 6- to 8-foot-long cages.
 Occasional larger snakes may require a 3-foot-tall by 4-foot-wide by 10-foot-long enclosure.
 Custom-built cages should be constructed of strong, waterproof materials for ease of cleaning.
 Using quality reptile cleaning supplies is important for your pet’s health!
 Reptile hides (like the Zoo Med Habba Hut) are a fundamental snake habitat product and asset for all reptiles which are particularly effective for juvenile reticulated pythons.
 We recommend something tight fitting but with an entrance large enough for the animal to enter and exit easily.

 We at Prehistoric Pets have used printed newspaper and plain newsprint with great success.
 Other options include aspen, cypress mulch (Zoo Med Forest Floor Natural Cypress Bedding) or pre-cut corrugated cardboard.
 Check daily for defecation or urination and replace substrate accordingly, you can use cleaning products like the Zoo Med Wipe out Terrarium Cage Cleaner and the Fluker’s Eco Clean Natural Waste Remover.

 Reticulated Python Reptile Heating & Lighting

-A variety of options exist for snake heating reticulated pythons, such as heat pads, like the Zilla Heat Pad, spot lamps like the Fluker's Sun Spot Bulb (always use a cage guard to prevent injury), heat tape and heat panels.
+A variety of options exist for heating young reticulated pythons, such as heat pads, like the Zilla Heat Pad, spot lamps like the Fluker’s Sun Spot Bulb (always use a cage guard to prevent injury), heat tape and heat panels.
 Once they get larger, you have to adjust your heating solutions accordingly.
 A high-quality thermostat (or a simpler one for hatchlings like the Zilla Terrarium Heat & Habitat Controller) is always worth the money to ensure that you are providing the proper options for healthy thermoregulation.
 Temperatures should range from 76 degrees Fahrenheit on the cool side to 92 degrees as a hotspot.